joakimk/toniq/README.md

 ### Enough to replace what's currently in content\_translator

+This library was initially built to support what was needed in [content_translator](https://github.com/barsoom/content_translator).

 * [x] Always store jobs in redis and have another process pull them out to support multiple erlang vms adding jobs, like when having multiple web servers
 * [x] Implement pubsub
 * [x] Implement job subscriber